Sample plan

 Markets & Royal Palace

-A market breakfast, the city's grandest palace, and a hanok-village dinner.
+A market breakfast, the city's grandest royal palace, and dinner in the hanok village.

 08:30